Welcome!

 Why do people exercise or not exercise ?

 I am a health economist and applied microeconomist studying how insurance design, local resources, and policy incentives shape health behavior ( especially physical activity ) and health outcomes over the life cycle.
 My work combines quasi-experimental methods with rich survey and administrative data to answer questions at the intersection of health economics, economics of aging, and spatial inequality.
+My projects speak directly to current policy debates on how to design incentives for healthy behavior among aging and vulnerable populations.

 - You can find my CV here : CV